-The port is connected in another way, for example through a hub.
+The port is connected in another way, for example through a half-duplex link or through a hub.

 Port BPDU filter

 Activates/deactivates the filtering of STP-BPDUs on the port explicitly.

 The prerequisite is that the port is a manually specified Edge port.
 For these ports, the checkbox in the Admin edge port column is marked.